-provide closed-loop control only during specific phases.
+Powered knee actuators tend to be large and disregard clearance height that would allow for separate powered ankles; combined knee and ankle powered prostheses can enable coordinated motion at the knee and ankle allowing for more complex and bio-mimmetic control techniques.
+However, they are frequently designed to a single specific height, restricting usability to a very limited patient group.
+Many also forgo full torque control throughout the entire gait cycle, and instead provide closed-loop control only during specific phases.
 The commercially available Össur Power Knee weighs 3.1kg, has a clearance height of 270mm, and from the datasheet appears to only support limited position control in specific states, rather than provide full torque controlled impedance modes [2].
 The Vanderbilt Leg 2.0 knee is a 2.7kg mass with a 85Nm max load, and no power rating.
-The Vanderbilt Leg 3.0 appears to have a fixed height of 452mm limiting its use by smaller patients who are more well matched to the torque capability of the system [14].
-The University of Utah Romeo knee sports an actively variable transmission (AVT) that can be adjusted when the system is unloaded, but is not yet not actively powered [15]; it has a mass of 1.7kg and a 290mm build height.
-The MIT Clutched Series Elastic Actuator (CSEA) was designed to conserve electric energy with a brake on the motor shaft, and asymmetric flexion and extension springs; it has a 2.7kg mass and 280mm clearance [16].
-The MIT Agonist-antagonist knee actuator that uses two series elastic actuators acting against each other to set the joint stiffness has substantial torque capability at 130Nm, but mass of 3kg and build height of 330mm [17].
-The AMPRO 3 is a fixed height combined knee and ankle prosthesis that makes use of harmonic drives, and spiral series elastic springs for torque control; the system mass is 5.95kg and peak 123Nm torque at the ankle [18].
+The Vanderbilt Leg 3.0 appears to have a fixed height of 452mm limiting its use by smaller patients who are more well matched to the torque capability of the system [13].
+The University of Utah Romeo knee sports an actively variable transmission (AVT) that can be adjusted when the system is unloaded, but is not not actively powered [14]; it has a mass of 1.7kg and a 290mm build height.
+The MIT Clutched Series Elastic Actuator (CSEA) was designed to conserve electric energy with a brake on the motor shaft, and asymmetric flexion and extension springs; it has a 2.7kg mass and 280mm clearance [15].
+The MIT Agonist-antagonist knee actuator that uses two series elastic actuators acting against each other to set the joint stiffness has substantial torque capability at 130Nm, but mass of 3kg and build height of 330mm [16].
+The AMPRO 3 is a fixed height combined knee and ankle prosthesis that makes use of harmonic drives, and spiral series elastic springs for torque control; the system mass is 5.95kg and peak 123Nm torque at the ankle [17].

-In this study we present the mechanical design of $TF8^1$.
-The design is based on kinematically clamped simulation and optimization methods described in our paper examining electric energetics in prostheses [19].
-In that paper we propose the possibility of a single actuator topology that achieves biologically relevant knee and ankle motions and forces, while maintaining an electric energy cost of transport that could be serviced by a reasonably sized battery for a day worth of walking.
-The hypothesis we propose to test here is that it may be possible to design an electrically efficient, multi-purpose actuator capable of achieving the knee and ankle kinetics and kinematics required for walking, ramp, stair ascents/descents, and possibly fall recovery, while remaining within the mass constraints of equivalent leg segments, all while also reducing cost and maintenance complexity for laboratory researchers.
+In this study we present the mechanical design of TF81.
+The design is based on kinematically clamped simulation and optimization methods described in our paper examining electric energetics in prostheses [18].
+In that paper we propose the possibility of a single actuator topology that achieves biologically relevant knee and ankle motions and forces, while maintaining an electric energy cost of transport that could be serviced by a reasonably sized battery for a days worth of walking.
+The hypothesis we propose to test here is that it is possible to design an electrically efficient, multi-purpose actuator capable of achieving the knee and ankle kinetics and kinematics required for walking, ramp, stair ascents/descents, and possibly fall recovery, while remaining within the mass constraints of equivalent leg segments, all while also reducing cost and maintenance complexity for laboratory researchers.
 The first section of this manuscript explains the specifics of the chosen architecture and mechatronic system.
 We then present preliminary results of the actuator tested on benchtop, and worn by a human subject with unilateral below knee amputation.
 Finally, we end offering some guidance for future efforts.